 When specifying processing_order, we recommend leaving gaps between the article order values, which makes it easier to set new values in the future.
 For example, if you have three articles Article1, Article2, and Article3, set processing_order to 10, 20, and 30, rather than 1, 2, and 3.
-For more information, see Specify the Processing Order of Merge Articles.
+For more information, see Specify Merge Replication properties.

 Default Schema Option Table

 This table describes the default value that is set by the stored procedure if a NULL value is specified for schema_option, which depends on article type.

 |func schema only||0x01|

 |table||0x0C034FD1 - SQL Server 2005 (9.x) and later compatible publications with a native mode snapshot.

 0x08034FF1 - SQL Server 2005 (9.x) and later compatible publications with a character mode snapshot.

 If the publication supports earlier versions of SQL Server, the default schema option for table is 0x30034FF1.